 Click on the payment method that you want to activate.
 In the following the client ID and client secret that you created earlier in your payever account needs to be inserted.

 Click the Activate button at the bottom right.
 Leave the Enable test mode checkbox empty unless you want to complete some test transactions first (if so, you may refer to the test section in the end of this article).

 Repeat this process (step 4) with all payment methods you want to add.
 When you are finished, you will see the activated payment methods all below Alternative payment methods, with the added text "is active" following the payment methods name, as shown below:

 In your Shopify account, select Apps and click on Manage Private Apps.

 Create a new private app by clicking on the Create a new private app button.

-Please make sure to grant the private app "Read and write" permission for orders, transactions and fulfillments in the section called Admin API Permissions.
-If you don't, you will have issues with receiving and sending status updates in between payever and Shopify!
+Please make sure to grant the private app "Read and write" permission for orders & fulfillments in If you don't, you will have issues with receiving and sending status updates in between payever and Shopify!

 By default, the field Santander Capture Method will be set on Payment Capture and/or order fulfillment.
 We recommend changing this to this to Order Fulfillment**.
 The setting "Order Fulfillment" means the payment will be captured* when you ship the order (which is usually perceived as more customer-friendly), while "Payment Capture and/or Order Fulfillment" means it will be captured immediately once it has been accepted by the payment provider.